Home decor enthusiasts can certainly be forgiven for looking for some other go-to furniture stores like Pottery Barn:

 On the other hand, their aesthetic is a little limited, as is their return window (you only have 30 days to decide if you want to keep the furniture), and they don’t offer free shipping, unlike some other home furnishing brands.

-Plus, while the quality is high, it can be pricey, and you can often find equally stylish furniture for much less elsewhere.
+And while the quality is high, it can be pricey, and you can often find equally stylish furniture for much less elsewhere.

 The good news is that, while hitting that sweet spot between great pieces and good prices can be tricky, you don’t have to look very far to find some viable Pottery Barn alternatives.

-In this post I’ve rounded up dozens of other furniture stores like Pottery Barn that offer stylish home decor pieces in a range of styles and prices.
+In this post I’ve rounded up dozens of other furniture stores like Pottery Barn that offer stylish home décor pieces in a range of styles and prices.